 Goals of Accounts Receivable

-Accounts receivable is the money that a business is owed by its customers.
+Accounts receivable (AR) is the money that a business is owed by its customers.
 The goal is to collect this money as fast (30 days or less) as possible.
 Plus, lessen the costs of processing the transactions and maintain good relations with their customers.
 Large receivables that are slow to collect can be a major challenge to a company’s cash flow and viability.
 A company may hire a collection agency to help, but it creates an added expense.

 Benefits of Maintaining Accounts Receivable